 Quoted from webmd.com, there are some risk factors for high-risk pregnancy.
 Reasons that a pregnancy may be considered high risk include:

 - Maternal Age.
 One of the most common risk factors for a high-risk pregnancy is the age of the mother-to-be.
 Women who will be under 17 or over 35 when their baby is due are at greater risk of complications than those between their late teens and early 30s.
 The risk of miscarriage and genetic defects further increases after age 40.

 - Medical conditions that exist before pregnancy.
-Conditions such as high blood pressure; breathing, kidney, or heart problems; diabetes; autoimmune disease; sexually transmitted diseases (STDs); or chronic infections such as human immunodeficiency virus (HIV) can present risks for the mother and/or her unborn baby.
+Conditions such as high blood pressure; breathing, kidney, or heart problems; diabetes; autoimmune disease; intercourse transmitted diseases (STDs); or chronic infections such as human immunodeficiency virus (HIV) can present risks for the mother and/or her unborn baby.
 A history of miscarriage, problems with a previous pregnancy or pregnancies, or a family history of genetic disorders are also risk factors for a high-risk pregnancy.

 If you have a medical condition, it’s important to consult your doctor before you decide to become pregnant.
 Your doctor may run tests, adjust medications, or advise you of precautions you need to take to optimize the health of you and your baby.